nurdinirashidah/python-projects/README.md

 A simple login page cracker using a supplied username and wordlist file for passwords.

 Usage:
-`python login_cracker.py -t TARGET -u USER -w WORDLIST`
+`python3 login_cracker.py -t TARGET -u USER -w WORDLIST`

 The output will only generate if a password is found for the supplied username *does not verbose all attempted passwords*
 `[+] Login found --> password`